Google Combats Holocaust-Denying Search Results With Algorithm Update

 Google tweaked its algorithm following weeks of backlash after several outlets reported the top result for the search “did the Holocaust happen” directed users to an article from American neo-Nazi group Stormfront that claimed it never took place.

-“We recently made improvements to our algorithm that will help surface more high quality, credible content on the web,” a Google spokesperson told Digital Trends.
+“We recently made improvements to our algorithm that will help surface more high quality, credible content on the web,” a Google spokesperson said in a statement to The Huffington Post.
 “We’ll continue to change our algorithms over time in order to tackle these challenges.”

 The update marks a reversal of the company’s original decision earlier this month to refrain from tampering with the anti-Semitic article’s top position.